ellikarg/firstevergame/README.md

 The website was deployed using GitHub Pages by following these steps:
 1. In the GitHub repository navigate to the Settings tab
 2. On the left-hand menu select Pages
-3. For the source select Branch: master
+3. For the source select Branch: main
+4. Press "save"
-4. After the webpage refreshes automatically you will ses a ribbon on the top saying: "Your site is published at https://4n4ru.github.io/CI-P2-GuessingBee/
+5. After a view minutes and a refresh of the page you will find the link to your site at the top: "Your site is published at https://ellikarg.github.io/firstevergame/

 You can fork the repository by following these steps:
 1. Go to the GitHub repository